Miracle-Engineering/cloudgrep/LIMITATIONS.md

 Options:
 - We could store key alias names so these fields could be searched with alternate names.
-- We could store this information as JSON and use [PostgreSQL JSON Functions](https://www.postgresql.org/docs/12/functions-json.html)
+- We could store expose and store the properties as a JSON object and use [PostgreSQL JSON Functions](https://www.postgresql.org/docs/12/functions-json.html)

 ## No pagination when fetching resources